dribdat/dribdat/ABOUT.md

 [![](https://blog.datalets.ch/workshops/2017/dribdat/dribdat.png)](https://github.com/datalets/dribdat/)

-`} dribdat {` (originally from "Driven By Data") is an open source tool for data-driven team collaboration, such as Hackathons.
+`} dribdat {` (originally from "Driven By Data") is an open source tool for data-driven team collaboration (such as hackathons).
 It provides an open source website and project board for running events, and integrates popular community platforms and open source code repositories.
-It is the official platform of [Opendata.ch hackathons](https://hack.opendata.ch) and has been used to host many other events in the Swiss open data and open source community.
+It is the official platform of [Opendata.ch Hackdays](https://hack.opendata.ch) and has been used to host many other events in the Swiss open data and open source community.

 ## Screenshots